vishwaravitejraj/The-Spark-Foundation/README.md

 This is my internship task from The spark foundation(TSF)-GRIP for Web Development Intern.
-Completed this project using HTML, CSS, JavaScript, Bootstrap.
+Completed this project using HTML, CSS, Php, Bootstrap, MySQL.